cristianarbe/bootstrap-script/README.md

 # GNad

 GNad's Not A Distro.
-Grabs a config file and setups your workstation for you.
+Manages bootstrap scripts.

 ### Prerequisites